algorandfoundation/algokit-cli/docs/cli/index.md

 ### -t, --timeout <timeout_minutes>
-Default max runtime timeout in hours.
+Default max runtime timeout in minutes.
 Upon hitting the timeout a codespace will be shutdown to prevent accidental spending over GitHub Codespaces quota.
 Defaults to 4 hours.

 ### -f, --force